-I work with the clients I choose to work with and help them find their own work-life balance, the one that’s right for them.
+I run Mastermind Groups and 1:1 coaching, but I know I come alive when working with groups.
+The chemistry within each group, the camaraderie and support, the sense of belonging to a like-minded community.
+I get to make a real difference to these people; help them find their own work-life balance, the one that’s right for them.
 And I get real joy from helping business owners who have so much to offer but are so stuck they can’t see a way forward.

 That said, I only work with open-minded business owners, entrepreneurs who are prepared to tell the truth about what’s going on in their business.
 And prepared to do the work needed to change.

 For me, getting the balance right now means regular date nights with my wife, lots of gym time, football days, and plenty of golf.
 We have at least seven holidays a year, we live in a beautiful cottage next to an orchard, I get to walk the dog whenever I want, and you’ll often find me chopping wood for the open fire.